Do babies drink pee in the womb?

 Does my baby really drink it’s own pee?
 The answer is, YES.
 Babies start to pee inside the amniotic sac around week eight, though urine production really picks up between weeks 13 and 16.
 They start drinking this mix of pee and amniotic fluid around week 12.

-How do babies pee in utero?
+How do babies poop and pee in the womb?

-Can you hear a baby cry in the womb?
+Can my baby fart in the womb?

 Does a baby know when their father touches my belly?